Stenodiplosis sorghicola

 Stenodiplosis sorghicola, the sorghum midge, is a species of gall midge in the family Cecidomyiidae.
 It is a pest of millets.
 The species is native to Africa and is also found in India.
 During the rainy season, it feeds on the developing grains of pearl millet plants.

+It became a minor pest of grain sorghum plantations in the Northern Territory of Australia in 1969.